Shell (SHEL) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the oil and gas company had gained 1.94% in the past month.
-In that same time, the Oils-Energy sector gained 5.68%, while the S&P 500 gained 4.06%.
+Heading into today, shares of the oil and gas company had gained 3.26% over the past month, lagging the Oils-Energy sector's gain of 4.55% and the S&P 500's gain of 5.73% in that time.

 Wall Street will be looking for positivity from Shell as it approaches its next earnings report date.
-In that report, analysts expect Shell to post earnings of $2.12 per share.
-This would mark year-over-year growth of 28.48%.
+The company is expected to report EPS of $2.10, up 27.27% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for Shell.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.84% lower within the past month.
-Shell is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 1.09% lower.
+Shell is currently a Zacks Rank #3 (Hold).

-Investors should also note Shell's current valuation metrics, including its Forward P/E ratio of 5.88.
-Its industry sports an average Forward P/E of 5.37, so we one might conclude that Shell is trading at a premium comparatively.
+Looking at its valuation, Shell is holding a Forward P/E ratio of 5.84.
+This valuation marks a premium compared to its industry's average Forward P/E of 5.4.

-It is also worth noting that SHEL currently has a PEG ratio of 0.65.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+We can also see that SHEL currently has a PEG ratio of 0.64.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Oil and Gas - Integrated - International was holding an average PEG ratio of 0.73 at yesterday's closing price.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 153, which puts it in the bottom 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report